 Would you consider ten percent to be a good return on an investment?
 Of course, it depends a lot on the investment doesn’t it?
 Investing in a fast food franchise will look different from a certificate of deposit at the local bank.
-In any case, if you put something in, it’s usually with the expectation that you will get back something more.
+Even in an uncertain economy, if you put something in, it’s usually with the expectation that you will get back something more.

 On the way to Jerusalem Jesus was going through the region between Samaria and Galilee.
 As he entered a village, ten lepers approached him.
 Keeping their distance, they called out, saying, “Jesus, Master, have mercy on us!”
 When he saw them he said to them, “Go and show yourselves to the priests.”
 And as they went, they were made clean.
 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice.
 He prostrated himself at Jesus’ feet and thanked him.
 And he was a Samaritan.
 Then Jesus asked, “Were not ten made clean?
 But the other nine, where are they?
 Was none of them found to return and give praise to God except this foreigner?
 Then he said to him, “Get up and go on your way; your faith has made you well.”

 Luke reminds us that Jesus is on the march toward Jerusalem, toward the cross.
-But there’s a slight problem with Luke’s geography: The boundary between Galilee and Samaria actually runs east-west: it isn’t “on the way” to Jerusalem.
+But there’s a slight problem with Luke’s geography: Samaria isn’t really “on the way” to Jerusalem.
 Maybe Luke isn’t talking about geography as much as he’s giving us a time frame for this story.
 Though Jesus has been traveling to Jerusalem for several chapters, he’s still nearer the beginning of his journey than the end.
 Luke doesn’t want us to lose sight of the final destination, however.
 Jesus may be taking the scenic route, but Jerusalem is where he will eventually go.

 We have our first hint that something unusual is about to happen when Luke tells us that these ten lepers approached Jesus.
-By law, they were supposed to maintain a safe distance from others, warning people away with shouts of “Unclean!
+Leprosy could mean any of a number of skin diseases, but whatever the disease, being “unclean” meant being an outcast, unable to participate in normal society.
+By law, lepers were supposed to maintain a safe distance from others, warning people away with shouts of “Unclean!
 Unclean!”
-But the lepers draw near to Jesus, at least near enough to call out to him and get his attention.
-Leprosy could mean any of a number of skin diseases, but whatever the disease, being “unclean” meant being an outcast, unable to participate in normal society.
+But these lepers draw near to Jesus, at least near enough to call out to him.

 So here we have ten lepers outside a village.
 But instead of warning Jesus to stay away, the lepers do something that is highly remarkable.
 Not only do they call out to Jesus to have mercy on them, they call him “Master” – a title that no one else uses to address Jesus in all the gospel accounts, except for the twelve disciples.
 It’s worth pondering how these ten outcasts, who have been excluded from social interaction with the general population, could possibly know who Jesus was, or that he had the authority to help them.
 But they readily appeal to that authority.
 Instead of warning Jesus to keep his distance, they put themselves at his mercy.